ynair3-sys/IS-477-Project-/FinalProject.md

 - Citation: Jayaantanaath.
 (2025).
 Student Habits vs Academic Performance [Dataset].
 Kaggle.
 - License: Public dataset on Kaggle
 - URL: https://www.kaggle.com/datasets/jayaantanaath/student-habits-vs-academic-performance

+ChatGPT (GPT-5.1) was used to help with grammar, phrasing, and structuring sections of the report.